Import your existing projects into a new projects root

 If you've already created a project or imported a project, click the Import button.

-3. In the Validate server connection dialog, specify the log in and connection information for your existing Validate installation (the installation from which you want to import).
-Specify:
+3. In the Validate server connection dialog, specify the log in and connection information for your existing Klocwork installation (the installation from which you want to import).
+These include:

 • your user name.
 You must have Projects root admin rights in order connect to the server and import your projects.